Govind P. Agrawal: Awards

 Agrawal was elected as the fellow of Optical Society of America (OSA) in 1986.
 In 1996, he was elected as the fellow of IEEE for "contributions to the development and understanding of semiconductor lasers and fiber-optic communications systems."
 In 2000, he was awarded the Distinguished Alumni Award by his alma mater, the Indian Institute of Technology Delhi.
 In 2012, Agrawal was awarded the Quantum Electronics Award by the IEEE Photonics Society for "sustained contributions to fiber-optic telecommunication technology through innovative research and authorship of numerous widely-respected books in the field".
-Agarwal was awarded the William H. Riker University Award for Graduate Teaching from the University of Rochester in 2013, during the commencement ceremony.
+Agrawal was awarded the William H. Riker University Award for Graduate Teaching from the University of Rochester in 2013, during the commencement ceremony.
 In 2015, he was awarded the Esther Hoffman Beller Medal by the Optical Society for "inspiring and educating a generation of scientists and engineers involved with fiber-optic communications and other photonics technologies through his seminal textbooks and high-impact scientific articles".
 Agrawal was the recipient of two major awards in 2019: Max Born Award of the Optical Society and the Quantum Electronics Prize of the European Physical Society.
 He was given in 2020 the Lifetime Achievement Award by the Hajim School of Engineering of University of Rochester.